 More than 17 million people had a surgical or minimally-invasive cosmetic procedure in 2017 alone.
 More Americans than ever are turning to plastic surgery and cosmetic enhancements to improve their appearance or address a birth defect.
-Yet, ample myths are floating around the internet that have been dispelled many times over.
+Yet, ample myths are floating around the internet that has been dispelled many times over.
 Our board-certified plastic surgeon in Sugar Land, Texas hears these misconceptions all the time during one-on-one consultations.

 Some of the most pervasive plastic surgery myths include: